TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 [Keep all previous content here]

 ## Next Steps
-1. Implement usage quotas for API calls
-2. Expand model capabilities by adding support for more AI models
+1. Expand model capabilities by adding support for more AI models
-3. Improve the user interface with a dark/light mode toggle and more interactive elements
+2. Improve the user interface with a dark/light mode toggle and more interactive elements
-4. Create user guides and API documentation
+3. Create user guides and API documentation
-5. Set up automated testing (unit tests and integration tests)
+4. Set up automated testing (unit tests and integration tests)
-6. Implement the user dashboard for viewing personal testing history and saving favorite prompts
+5. Implement the user dashboard for viewing personal testing history and saving favorite prompts

 ## Known Issues
 - GitHub models are not yet fully implemented and return placeholder responses